fyngyrz/wtfm/users-guide.md

  2. Use global variable: **`[lv variableName]`**
  3. Use local, or if does not exist, use global variable: **`[v variableName]`**

+## Includes

+You can use the **`[include fileName]`** mechanism at any level; this allows you to incorporate "packages" of content, styles and/or variables that implement something you find broadly and repeatedly useful, but don't want cluttering up each instance of a project or page.
+The same restrictions apply; that is, for packages that are included at the global or project levels, global styles and global variables are required.
+When included at the page level, both global and local mechanisms work.

 ## Style invocation

-There are also similar three forms of style invocation, as well as a convenience that duplicates one of them:
+There are three forms of style invocation similar to the three forms of variable invocation, as well as a convenience form that duplicates one of them:

  1. Use global style: **`[glos styleName( content)]`**
  2. Use local style: **`[locs styleName( content)]`**